uriel1998/agaetr/README.md

 ## 10. TODO

+* TWYTHON STILL BEING PERSNICKETY about posting when not by itself.
+WHY?

 * Test CW without a global CW
 * Test install completely on clean machine to make sure I have it right, lol
 * Clean up documentation